angelolab/TNBC_python_scripts/README.md

 ## Scripts

 `1_postprocessing_cell_table_updates.py`: This file takes the cell table generated by Pixie, and transforms it for plotting.
 Some of this functionality is has now been incorporated into notebook 4 in `ark`.
 Other parts, however, have not yet been put into `ark`, such as aggregating cell populations.
-It also creates a simplified cell table with only the necessary columns for specific plotting tasks.
+It also creates simplified cell tables with only the necessary columns for specific plotting tasks.

 `2_postprocessing_metadata.py`: This file transforms the metadata files for analysis.
 It creates annotations in the metadata files that need to be computed from the